astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions.Providers/README.md

-Subscribes the [](#E-System-Windows-Forms-Form-FormClosed 'System.Windows.Forms.Form.FormClosed') event of the specified `form` to un-associate it with all its contained controls in our internal dictionary.
+Subscribes the [](#E-System-Windows-Forms-Form-FormClosed 'System.Windows.Forms.Form.FormClosed') event of the specified `form` to un-associate it with all its contained controls in our public dictionary.

 ##### Parameters